Fake-GitHub-Admin/Java-Week2-Practice/README.md

 3/30 - Once I reach ArrayList content I will make edits to those two arrays and possibly a scanner class, other than that minor changes major ones will come in the last few days once I am finished reviewing my java background knowledge.

+3/31 -  Testing out the ArrayList code, however there is this issue that it is not recognizing the already defined arrayList.
+It could be a scope problem as I am trying to access it in a different method, however all methods are auto public.
+Plan on addressing this tommorow.
+Side note for the arrayList to work as well I needed to import the pakage, and change a few things like violatorsList.length to violatorsList.size().

 04/02 - End date